 The current Income Tax Act offers 15% health relief for private medical insurance secured.
-The Finance Act 2021 further provides 15% medical relief on contributions made to NHIF, to benefit employees.
-The commencement date is January 1, 2022.
+The Finance Bill 2021 proposes to further provide 15% medical relief on contributions made to NHIF, to benefit employees as from January 1, 2022.

 h) Tax Rebate Scheme for Apprenticeship Program